Hewialex/Hewialex/README.md

 # 👋 Hi there, I'm **Hewan Alemayehu**!

 ## 🚀 About Me

+👋 Hi, I’m Hewan Alemayehu, a passionate Mobile App Developer and Software Engineer with a keen interest in Machine Learning and Generative AI.

 - 🔭 I’m currently working on:
   - **Face Recognition Project**: An application that identifies and verifies individuals using machine learning techniques.
   - **Event Finder App**: A mobile application designed to help users find and attend events in their area.